 Clarifying Your Job Search Goals

 Some of us start a job search and realize we need to rethink our career.
 Yes, I’ve been there.
-My favorite guide for clarifying career is the user friendly, What Color is Your Parachute: The Job Hunter’s Bible, by the amazing Dick Bolles.
+My favorite guide for clarifying career is What Color Is Your Parachute?
+2017: A Practical Manual for Job-Hunters and Career-Changers by the amazing Dick Bolles.